General Hospitals and Clinics in Japan | Guidable - Your Guide to Life in Japan

 Where Should You Go?
 Hospital or Clinic?

-If you understand what’s wrong, you can pick a specialty clinic that’s suited to your needs.
-To find a clinic near you, directly search for クリニック or “clinic” in English and your location on the internet.
-Most clinics will have an internal medicine department
+If you understand what’s wrong, you can choose a speciality clinic that suits your needs.
+To find a clinic near you, simply search online for クリニック or “clinic” along with your location.
+Most clinics have an internal medicine department.

-Although most clinics do not need appointments, they are available at some and necessary at others, so it is best to confirm in advance.
+Although most clinics do not require appointments, some do, so it is best to confirm in advance.
 For instance, many clinics have a special number for appointments (hospital also), and some even have an online appointment form.
 In general, dentists are appointment-only.
 When you visit a meeting-only facility for the first time, you can call to describe the situation and clarify the symptoms and availability.

 If the condition is more serious or an emergency, you should head directly to a larger hospital.
-However, if you have a cold or other mild symptoms, you should refrain from going to a larger hospital — you won’t necessarily be turned down, but you will be asked to pay an additional charge for their care in the case of not being serious enough.
+However, if you have a cold or other mild symptoms, it is recommended to visit a clinic instead.
+Larger hospitals usually charge an additional fee for patients with non-serious conditions.

-If you are unable to be treated by a clinic, you will be referred to another hospital.
-The types of referral letters vary depending on the clinic/hospital involved, but a fee of 750-2,000 yen will be paid for the referral.
-This fee also applies if you seek a second opinion from another clinic.
-If you visit a large hospital for a non-emergency condition without a letter of referral, you will be charged a significant first-time appointment fee.
-According to JapanHealthcare Info, from April 2016, this fee will be set at 5000 yen, with subsequent visits costing 2500 yen.
+If a clinic cannot treat your condition, you will be referred to another hospital.
+Referral letters vary depending on the clinic or hospital, and a referral fee of about 750-2,000 yen may apply.
+This fee may also be charged when seeking a second opinion at another clinic.
+If you visit a large hospital without a referral letter for a non-emergency condition, you will be charged a significant first-time consultation fee.
+According to JapanHealthcare Info, since April 2016, this fee has been around 5000 yen, with subsequent visits costing 2500 yen.

 Hospitals and Clinics in Japan